Overview

 The display name of the node within the flows.

-is unchecked, every arriving message object will be passed along from this node regardless of message ID (msg._msgid
+Determines if messages are grouped together prior to sending out.
+If this is unchecked and Join Messages is unchecked, every arriving message object will be passed along from this node regardless of message ID (msg._msgid).

 The number of seconds the node waits before the message is passed on, if all conditions are met.